tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: What is the current status of Fallout Together?

 A: When developing Skyrim Together Reborn, the developers decided to make the mod work with Fallout 4 too.
-At the start of 2022, we decided to focus on Skyrim Together Reborn entirely due to time constraints and the small size of the team.
-We said that we would finish Fallout Together after Skyrim Together Reborn was released.
+At the start of 2022, they decided to focus on Skyrim Together Reborn entirely due to time constraints and the small size of the team.

-There is currently only one developer on the team who is interested in finishing Fallout Together (see [Q: will the mod get future updates?](https://wiki.tiltedphoques.com/tilted-online/general-information/faq#q-will-the-mod-get-future-updates)).
-Even for this developer, this is most likely too big a task.
-If Fallout Together is to be completed, more developers need to pitch in.
-We hope that going open source brings in more people to help with that.
+There is currently only one developer on the team who is interested in finishing Fallout Together.
+But even for this developer, this is most likely too big a task to do alone.
+However, if there are new contributors who would like to take on the challenge of finishing Fallout Together, he'd be more than happy to continue development on it.

 ### Q: Can I use other mods with this mod?